Program book production, Environmental Workshops

 For both the N. America and overseas-market program books, design priorities were a clean appearance, to serve rather than compete with sponsor ads and information, and a practical, readable organization and typographic sensibility suited to users mainly in science and engineering professions.

 In the U.S. and Canada, a further primary design constraint was the more variable, less predictable character of schedule and presenter info to be included in each book.
 This meant need for a layout that could flex somewhat on key pages without compromising the open, intuitive feeling we wanted to maintain throughout.

-Differing proportions of the books for N. America (ANSI dim., 8.5 × 11) and for workshops in Europe and most other markets (ISO dim.) meant that there would be distinct basic layouts from the point when the client began business overseas, though the programs were alike in outline.
+Differing proportions of the books for N. America (ANSI dim., 8.5 × 11) and for workshops in Europe and most other markets (ISO dim.) meant that there would be distinct basic layouts from the point when the client began business overseas, though the programs used in all markets were alike in outline.
 As sponsor partnership structure and event setup for the workshops also diverged between N. America and overseas markets, content requirements for the books in either category remained separate, and design of the books continued to evolve on slightly different paths.
 Stronger emphasis on generous space and the regulating effect of an underlying grid in the ISO books than in the ANSI books was one result.